belovedpearl/Historic_Center_Quiz_PP2/README.md

  **Endpage**

    This page opens up after 10 questions have been answered by the user or when the player runs out of the allocated time.
-   It consist of the player's total score and a detailed summary of questions answered right and questions answered wrong.
+   It presents the player's total score and a detailed summary of questions answered right and questions answered wrong.
    The end message address the user with the provided username putting forward a congratulatory message on the score and number of questions answered right.
    This page consist of a home button which takes the user to the start of the game and resets the game to the start point.
+It also consist of a save score button which saves the player's score if pressed and can be viewed on the highscore page if it meets top 5 scores.

  <pic>